pandas-dev/pandas/doc/source/text.rst

     @verbatim
     In [1]: s3.str.replace(regex_pat, 'XX-XX ', flags=re.IGNORECASE)
     ---------------------------------------------------------------------------
-    ValueError: case and flags must be default values when pat is a compiled regex
+    ValueError: case and flags cannot be set when pat is a compiled regex

 Indexing with ``.str``
 ----------------------